Free kick: Association football

-American football
+Gridiron football

 In American football, after a safety is scored, the ball is put into play by a free kick.
 The team that was scored upon must kick the ball from their own 20-yard line and can punt, drop kick, or place kick the ball.
 In professional play, a kicking tee cannot be used – however, a tee can be used in high school or college football.
 Once the ball has been kicked, it can be caught and advanced by any member of the receiving team, and it can be recovered by the kicking team if the ball travels at least 10 yards and bounces at least once or a player of the receiving team touches the ball.

 In Canadian football, after scoring a safety touch, the scoring team has the option of taking control of the ball and beginning play from their own 35-yard line, kicking the ball off from their 35-yard line, or accepting a kickoff from the 25-yard line of the team that conceded the score.
 If a kickoff is chosen it must be a place kick, and the ball can be held, placed on the ground, or placed on a tee prior to the kick.
 As in American football, the ball must go at least ten yards before it can be recovered by the kicking team.

 Another example occurring in American football is the fair catch kick, a field goal attempted freely from the spot of a fair catch.
 Although the National Football League (NFL) does not consider the play a free kick, the National Federation of State High School Associations (NFHS) and media analysts regard it as being a free kick.
 The kick must be either a place kick or a drop kick, and if it passes over the crossbar and between the goalposts of the defensive team's goal, a field goal, worth three points, is scored to the offensive team.

 Under NFHS rules, kickoffs are also classified as free kicks.